 Question 82: Is the lymphoma histology reported at diagnosis a transformation from CLL?

 CLL may evolve to a more aggressive diffuse large B-cell lymphoma (DLBCL).
 This is commonly referred to as Richter’s syndrome or Richter’s transformation.
-Note, CLL may also transform to Hodgkin lymphoma.
+Note, CLL may also transform into Hodgkin lymphoma.

 Transformation may occur when a slow-growing lymphoma with an indolent clinical history changes to a more aggressive lymphoma.
 An example of a common transformation would include follicular lymphoma evolving to a diffuse large B-cell lymphoma (DLBCL).